133rd Airlift Wing Welcomes First Eight-Bladed Propeller C-130

+SAINT PAUL, Minn.: The 133rd Airlift Wing received their first C-130 Hercules with an updated eight-bladed propeller on May 11, 2022.

+The 133rd Airlift Wing currently flies eight C-130H3 Hercules model aircraft out of the Minneapolis St. Paul International Airport.
+Last year the Wing launched a three-phase modernization process by introducing the electronic propeller control system (EPCS).

-A C-130 Hercules from the 133rd Airlift Wing is parked on the flight line in St. Paul, Minn., May 11, 2022.
-The 133rd is currently in the second phase of the modernization process, which includes transitioning the C-130s from four-bladed propellers to eight-bladed propellers.
+The Wing is currently in the second phase of the modernization process, which includes transitioning the C-130s from four-bladed propellers to eight-bladed propellers.
 The eight-bladed propellers will deliver more power and efficiency while reducing maintenance.
+Due to increased thrust for takeoff and climb-out, they are also helpful in cold weather and arctic operations.
 The completion of this phase is projected to end in September 2023.

+The third phase will introduce a T56 3.5 turbo engine and will kick off in the fall of 2023.

+"Modernization is one of the Minnesota National Guard's organizational priorities.
+This aircraft upgrade reinforces our ability to protect our state and nation," said U.S. Air Force Col. James Cleet, 133rd Airlift Wing Commander.

 |Date Taken: